Differential Equations as Fixpoints and Games: First-Order Game Logic and -Calculus

 The universal quantifier \(\lforall{\ivar}\fml\) is defined by \(\lnot\lexists{\ivar}{\lnot\fml}\) as usual.

-As quantifiers are fundamental in the first-order context, in the sequel, these will be assumed to exist in \fogls and \folmus. \textbf{In the following it is assumed that every \gamesignature contains the quantifier symbol \(\gndassignsymb\) and every \fonstructure interprets it as described above.}
+As quantifiers are fundamental in the first-order context, in the sequel, these will be assumed to exist in \fogls and \folmus. \textbf{In the following it is assumed that every \gamesignature contains the quantifier symbol \(\gndassignsymb\) and every \fonstructure interprets it as described above.} This is analogous to the assumption, common in first-order logic, that every every signature contains equality \(=\) as a relation symbol with fixed interpretation.

 Viewing quantifiers as \gamesymbol{s} shows that \gamesymbol{s} generalize quantifier symbols.
 Even Mostoswki quantifiers \cite{Mostowski1957OnAG} are \gamesymbol{s}.
 The \firstordermucalculus can be viewed as first-order logic \emph{with} least fixpoints and generalized quantification (in the form of atomic game modalities).
 In contrast, \firstordergamelogic can be viewed as the logic \emph{of} generalized quantifiers (which are defined by games with repetitions).
 The equiexpressiveness and equivalence of \folmus and \fogls in \Cref{sec:equiexpressivenessandequivalence} unifies these perspectives logically.